StackVista/stackstate-docs/develop/reference/stml/using_stml.md

 ## Rich text formatting using Markdown

 STML is a valid superset of markdown.
-In other words, it is markdown plus extensions.
+In other words, it's markdown plus extensions.
 That means that you can easily format documents with headings, bullet point lists, links and tables as you may be used to with the Markdown format.
 For example the following valid STML document create a table of elements to buy with links to google:

 ```text
 | To buy                              | Amount |